Daniel De Leon: Death and legacy

 De Leon was formally expelled from the Chicago IWW after calling proponents of that organization "slum proletarians".
-His Socialist Labor Party has remained influential, largely by keeping his ideas alive.

 De Leon died on May 11, 1914, of septic endocarditis at Mount Sinai Hospital in Manhattan, New York.
+The Socialist Labor Party continues to advocate De Leon's ideas.

 Daniel De Leon proved hugely influential to other socialists, also outside the US.
 For example, in the UK, a Socialist Labour Party was formed.
 De Leon's hopes for peaceful and bloodless revolution also influenced Antonio Gramsci's concept of passive revolution.
-George Seldes quotes Lenin saying on the fifth anniversary of the revolution, "...
+George Seldes quotes Lenin saying on the fifth anniversary, November 7 1922 celebrations, "...
 What we have done in Russia is accept the De Leon interpretation of Marxism, that is what the Bolsheviki adopted in 1917."

 Electoral history

-De Leon ran in 1891 for governor of New York and received 14,651 votes.
+De Leon ran for various important positions in public office, but always won relatively very few votes.
+He ran in 1891 for governor of New York and only received 14,651 votes.
 He ran in 1893 for Secretary of State of New York and received 20,034 votes.
 He ran again in 1902 for governor and received 15,886 votes.
 He ran in 1903 for the New York Court of Appeals.
 He ran again in 1904 for Governor and received 8,976 votes.